vosbek/roadmap-system/docs/DEPLOYMENT.md

 CREATE DATABASE roadmap_system;
 CREATE USER roadmap_user WITH ENCRYPTED PASSWORD 'your_password';
 GRANT ALL PRIVILEGES ON DATABASE roadmap_system TO roadmap_user;

+-- Create schema and grant permissions
+\c roadmap_system
+CREATE SCHEMA roadmap;
+GRANT ALL ON SCHEMA roadmap TO roadmap_user;
 \q

 # Enable remote connections (if needed)